-NIH Study shows more young adults using marijuana - NewsBreak
+NIH study shows more young adults using marijuana - NewsBreak

 Researchers say there are several factors contributing to this increase including stress from the ongoing pandemic.

-As more states legalized marijuana, medical experts say they’ve noticed an increase in usage whether it was occasional, monthly, or daily.
+As more states legalized marijuana, medical experts say they’ve noticed an increase in usage, whether occasional, monthly or daily.

-A new NIH study shows the number of young adults between 19 to 30 years old who reported marijuana use jumped to 43 percent last year.
-The report shows that’s an almost 10 percent increase from five years earlier.

-Dr. Volkow said this is troubling because using marijuana every day can become addictive.
+Volkow said this is troubling because using marijuana every day can have negative effects.

 But experts are still examining the extent of the long-term medical damage.